aerospike/aws-cloudformation/README.md

 For more info on which instance to use, refer to Aerospike [AWS Capacity Planning](http://www.aerospike.com/docs/operations/aws/capacity_planning.html).

-Use a valid existing keypair file name.
+Use a valid existing keypair name(without the .pem part).
 If you don't have a keeper in AWS already, [create one first](http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-create-key-pair.html) If you give an invalid keypair file name, you will not be able to login to the instances.

 Put number of instances as required.